otmhi/fopo/README.md

 ## Datasets

-The experiments in the paper use the Twitch and Goodreads datasets.
+The experiments in the paper use the [Twitch](https://cseweb.ucsd.edu/~jmcauley/datasets.html#twitch) (full_a.csv) and [Goodreads](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/shelves) (goodreads_interactions.csv) datasets.
 They should be downloaded, extract their csv files and put in the preprocessing folder.
 The csv files are then transformed to sparse datasets by running the following scripts:

     python goodreads_to_sparse.py
     python twitch_to_sparse.py